neuroeeg/Multiple-linear-regression-model-for-predicting-averion-based-on-LFP/README.md

 File: LinearRegression.py

-Key steps and components:
+This code performs a multiple linear regression analysis using a dataset loaded from a CSV file, calculates performance metrics for the regression model, visualizes the relationship between actual and predicted values with a scatter plot, and finally prints out the performance metrics.
+Here's a step-by-step breakdown:

-1. Import Libraries: Python libraries for data manipulation, visualization, and machine learning are imported.
-Numpy and pandas are used for data manipulation, matplotlib and seaborn for data visualization, and sklearn for implementing the linear regression model and calculating the mean absolute error (MAE).
+1. Import Libraries: The code starts by importing necessary Python libraries for data manipulation, visualization, and statistical modeling.
+These include numpy, pandas, matplotlib.pyplot, seaborn, components from sklearn for linear regression and performance metrics, and scipy.stats for statistical functions.
-2. Load Dataset: A dataset is loaded from a CSV file into a pandas DataFrame.
-This dataset contains experimental or observational data with features ('Amy-mPFc', 'Amy-Hipp', 'tetha power') and a target variable ('aversion').
+2. Load Dataset: It loads a dataset from a CSV file located at D:\Users\User\Documents\новый_файл.csv into a pandas DataFrame named data.
-3. Data Preparation: The code extracts predictor variables (X) and the dependent variable (y) from the dataset.
-These are used as inputs and outputs for the linear regression model.
+3. Extract Data: The predictor variables (X) are selected as columns ['Amy-mPFc', 'Amy-Hipp', 'tetha power'] and the dependent variable (y) is aversion from the DataFrame.
-3. Model Training: A LinearRegression model is instantiated and trained using the predictors X and the dependent variable y.
-The model learns to predict the 'aversion' based on the input features.
+4. Model Creation and Training: A multiple linear regression model is instantiated using LinearRegression() from sklearn.linear_model and is trained with the predictor and dependent variables using the fit method.
-4. Prediction: The trained model is used to predict the 'aversion' values for the given input features.
-These predicted values are stored in predicted_values.
+5. Prediction: The model then predicts the dependent variable (y) based on the predictor variables (X) and stores the predicted values in predicted_values.
-5. Error Calculation: The mean absolute error (MAE) is calculated between the actual 'aversion' values and the predicted ones.
-MAE provides a measure of how off the predictions are on average.
+6. Performance Metrics Calculation: The code calculates mean absolute error (MAE), R-squared (R2) value, mean squared error (MSE), and Pearson correlation coefficient between the actual and predicted values to assess the performance of the regression model.
-6. Regression Coefficients: The model's intercept and coefficients are retrieved.
-These values indicate the impact of each predictor on the dependent variable.
-7. Residual Analysis: The residuals (the difference between actual and predicted values) are calculated.
-A scatter plot of actual values vs. residuals is created to visually assess the model's performance.
-Ideally, residuals should be randomly distributed around the horizontal line at 0, indicating no pattern and thus a good model fit.
-8. Advanced Visualization: A more detailed residuals plot is created using Seaborn's jointplot.
-This plot enhances the visualization with better aesthetics and additional information like the density distribution of residuals and predicted values.
-This helps in understanding the distribution and relationship between residuals and predicted values.
-9. Data Export: Finally, a DataFrame containing residuals and predicted values is created.
-This DataFrame can be saved to a CSV file (commented out in the code) for further analysis or reporting.
+7. Visualization: It creates a joint plot using Seaborn's jointplot function to visualize the relationship between the actual and predicted values with a regression line.
+The plot is customized with specific colors, scatter and line properties, and font sizes.
+The MAE, R-squared, and Pearson correlation coefficient are annotated on the plot for reference.
+8. Printing Performance Metrics: The code prints the MAE, R-squared, MSE, and Pearson correlation coefficient to the console for quick reference.
+9. Save and Show Plot: Although the code prepares to save the plot as an image file (output_plot.png), the savefig line is commented out, so the plot is not actually saved.
+Finally, plt.show() is called to display the plot interactively.

 ## 5-fold cross-validation